 TRANSFORM • Change your life through a deep experiential understanding of meditation practice and Buddhist psychology. • Establish the foundation to teach or apply mindfulness personally and professionally.

-COURSE DESCRIPTION The oldest and most comprehensive training in mindfulness and psychotherapy.
 The course consists of weekly ‘live’ online events including: • Interactive live discussions with faculty • Small group moderated live discussions, case consultation, and practice teaching by students • Web-based lectures and readings by international experts, viewed at your convenience, from any time zone • Active online discussion forum on course material • Active online meditation discussion forum • Ongoing meditation instruction and support from seasoned meditation teachers • Two retreats for didactic instruction, community building, and meditation instruction/practice

 Admission is by application.
 Psychologists, psychiatrists, palliative care professionals, social workers, nurses, licensed mental health counselors, marriage and family therapists, and other professional caregivers are invited to apply.
 Other professionals will be considered on a case-by-case basis.
 Students should have some experience with mindfulness or other forms of Buddhist meditation practice.